Oscillatory shear flows of dense suspensions at imposed pressure: Rheology and micro-structure: Results and Discussions

 Fig.~\ref{fgr:decom} shows the relative importance of the viscous/elastic components to the overall complex quantities ($\mu'^{2}/|\mu^{*}|^{2}=1-\mu''^{2}/|\mu^{*}|^2$, $\eta'^2/|\eta^{*}|^2=1-\eta''^2/|\eta^{*}|^2$) as functions of $J'/\gamma_0$ for the suspensions composed of frictional particles.
-At large strain magnitudes ($\gamma_0\geq 1$) we have almost a pure viscous response.
+At large strain magnitudes ($\gamma_0\geq 1$), we have almost a pure viscous response.
 As $\gamma_0$ decreases, the elastic response becomes increasingly important.
-By normalising the viscous number $J'$ by $\gamma_0$, we obtain a decent collapse between data at $\gamma_0\leq0.1$ for $\eta'^2/|\eta^{*}|^2$, as seen in Fig.~\ref{fgr:decom}(b).
+This is agreement with previous LAOS results of yielded dense Brownian suspensions in the high P\'eclet-regime[\onlinecite{Koumakis13}].
+By normalising the viscous number $J'$ by $\gamma_0$, we obtain a decent collapse of the data for $\eta'^2/|\eta^{*}|^2$ and $\gamma_0\leq0.1$, as seen in Fig.~\ref{fgr:decom}(b).
 We do not observe the same collapse, however, for $\mu'^{2}/|\mu^{*}|^{2}$ (see Fig.~\ref{fgr:decom}(a)), instead we see that the peak values (if any) are $\gamma_0$-dependent.
-At small $J'/\gamma_0$, one clearly sees a difference in the rheological behavior depending on the value of $\gamma_0$.
-As $\gamma_0>0.1$ we see that the behaviour dominantly viscous as we approach the corresponding shear jamming point ($J'/\gamma_0 \to 0$).
-At $\gamma_0<0.33$ the opposite is true, the shear-jamming is dominated by its elastic response.
-This correlates well with a change in the shear-jamming packing fraction for the frictional case.
-We do not attribute emergence of elastic response is not due to the elasticity of the particles as we increasing the spring constants lead to the same curve (see SI).
-Instead we interpret this emergence of elasticity as coming from a change in microstructure as function as the strain is varied (over a small oscillation).
-Suprisningly, frictionless suspensions show a similar change in their rheological behavior, see Fig.~\ref{fgr:decom-nf}, even though there is no clear shift in $\phi_c$ for these cases.
+At small $J'/\gamma_0$ values, one sees a difference in the rheological behaviour depending on the value of $\gamma_0$.
+As $\gamma_0>0.1$ we see that the behaviour dominantly viscous as we approach its corresponding shear jamming point ($J'/\gamma_0 \to 0$).
+At $\gamma_0<0.33$, the opposite is true; its elastic response dominates the shear-jamming.
+This transition correlates well with a change in the shear-jamming packing fraction for the frictional case.
+We do not attribute the emergence of elastic response to the elasticity of the particles as increasing the spring constants lead to the same curve (see the SI).
+Instead, we interpret this emergence of elasticity as coming from a not fully developed restructuring of the microstructure upon shear-reversal.
+A restructuring upon shear-reversal takes, in general, a finite and small strain, typically of the order of one, to be completed [\onlinecite{blanc2011local,Lin15,peters2016rheology}]. \\ Surprisingly, frictionless suspensions show a similar change in their rheological behaviour, see Fig.~\ref{fgr:decom-nf}, even though there is no clear shift in $\phi_c$ for these cases.
 Hence, while there might be a correlation between the shift in $\phi_c$ and the transition from viscous to viscoelastic or even an elastic response as $\gamma_0$ decreases, there is no clear causality between these two observations.
-Comparing Fig.~\ref{fgr:decom-nf} to Fig.~\ref{fgr:decom}, we see a similar behavior of both the frictional and frictionless cases, with slightly worse collapsed of $\eta'^2/|\eta^{*}|^2$ as function of $J'/\gamma_0$ for the low $\gamma_0$ values.
+Comparing Fig.~\ref{fgr:decom-nf} to Fig.~\ref{fgr:decom}, we see a similar behavior of both the frictional and frictionless cases, with slightly worse collapsed of $\eta'^2/|\eta^{*}|^2$ as a function of $J'/\gamma_0$ for the low $\gamma_0$ values.